LIBERATING FOOTBALL TRAVEL

 With former cheapie the San Mamés now gentrified, the main budget alternative is the Pil Pil Hostel almost next door.
 Don’t be put off by the ‘hostel’ bit – it also offers private rooms, with 24/7 entry, although it is shared bathrooms.
 For an overnight stay post-match, though, at this price you won’t find better, two minutes from the San Mamés.

-In town, convenient for Abando station, the elegant Sercotel Coliseo is the kind of hotel to offer a pillow menu and a casino. but with Sunday offers.
 Near Indautxu metro station, the Silken Indautxu sets up a big screen for games in its El Muelle bar and lays on an impressive spread for breakfast.
+On prominent Plaza Moyúa, the five-star Carlton remains the same architectural landmark it was in 1926, when it opened.